covid-banner-int-page-1245x122-essential

 Enforcement of "Stay at Home" Orders

 As is the case with metals theft laws throughout the country, "stay at home" orders vary state-to-state, county-by-county, and town-to-town.
-ISRI staff has received a number of inquiries from members regarding the enforcement of these orders by law enforcement, especially in those states and communities where recycling has been listed as an "essential" business.
-Brady Mills, ISRI's director of law enforcement, retired federal law enforcement, and former state trooper (albeit a long time ago), provides some guidance:
+ReMA staff has received a number of inquiries from members regarding the enforcement of these orders by law enforcement, especially in those states and communities where recycling has been listed as an "essential" business.
+Brady Mills, ReMA's director of law enforcement, retired federal law enforcement, and former state trooper (albeit a long time ago), provides some guidance:

 There have been a number of cases reported in the media of officers responding to violations of stay at home orders, but most involve large gatherings.
 Many of the member inquiries are regarding possible traffic stops of employees commuting to and from work.